 3023.
 Teaching of Social Studies.

 Methods and materials for teaching social studies with an emphasis on economics and the integration of multicultural education and inclusion into the social studies curriculum.
+Pre-requisite: Admission to Teacher Education.
 Fall.

 3093.
 Language and Literacy.